 6.4 Wherever possible, events shall rotate annually between member states.

 6.5 The AGM may grant ECSA status to more than one event arranged by a Member State.

-6.7 The AGM shall decide by majority vote the financial subvention to be given to each event, in accordance with the budget of subventions for the year as agreed by the AGM.
+6.7 The EC shall decide by majority vote the financial subvention to be given to each event, in accordance with the budget of subventions for the year as agreed by the AGM.

 6.8 Amendments of competition rules that are mandated by the AGM shall come into effect immediately unless the AGM shall deem otherwise.